 Among the pieces of design or other objects you have, which one is your favourite?

 It’s hard to choose just one… I’m very fond of my rubber: my grandmother designed it and it was embroidered in her workshop.
-I’m also a fan of the photographs Charlotte Donker, my sister-in-law, takes.
-I admire the watercolours by Valmier, the great-great-grandfather of my children.
+I’m also a fan of the photographs Charlotte Toscan, my sister-in-law, takes.
+I admire the watercolours by Georges Valmier, the great-great-grandfather of my children.
 I love the furniture by India Mahdavi, with whom I have been working for 6 years… Well actually the list goes on!

 Where do you spend the most of your time?